trizen/obbrowser/README.md

         openbox --reconfigure

-* For low-level options, check the configuration file:
+* For low-level options, see the configuration file:

           ~/.config/obbrowser/config.pl